trueagi-io/hyperon-pln/metta/inference-control/README.md

 concurrent processing.

-Fifth, as previously discussed in various calls, the inference control mechanics does not need to exist only as MeTTa code.
+Fifth, as previously discussed in various calls, the inference control mechanics do not need to exist only as MeTTa code.
 It could exist below MeTTa, as Minimal MeTTa code.
 Or even below Minimal MeTTa, as foreign function code.
 In fact there may be ways for these multiple levels to co-exist as embodying particular implementations of the same